polyphony-chat/docs/docs/blog/posts/2024-02-19-x509-in-polyproto.md

 ## What can we do about this?

-To prevent an open polyproto network to *stay* open for everyone, polyproto should make centralization to the degree of modern-day SSL/TLS at infeasible.
+To try and keep open polyproto networks to *stay* open for everyone, polyproto should make centralization to the degree of modern-day SSL/TLS at infeasible.

-This can be done by limiting the length of the certification path.
+An approach we are taking is limiting the length of the certification path.

 In X.509, to validate and trust a certificate, you must also trust all the other certificates leading up to the Root Certificate of the Certificate Tree.